jb3027/IRP-Script-Software/OBFUSCATION_GUIDE.md

 # Build obfuscated version for production
 npm run build:advanced

-# Your obfuscated files will be in dist/advanced/
+# Your obfuscated files will be in docs/ so they can be served by GH Pages
 # Upload these files to your GitHub Pages repository
 ```